RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Abstract Factory

-Creates families of related objects without specifying their concrete classes.
+The Abstract Factory pattern creates families of related objects without specifying their concrete classes.
+It's useful for themes or platforms where consistent object groups are needed.

+Pros: Ensures compatibility, easy to swap families.
+Cons: Hard to extend with new products.
+When to use: In cross-platform apps or widget kits.

 ## Example